Don’t be generic, be yourself.

-Those roots are what keep him grounded and provide the motivation behind the work he does now.
-As the Grandson of Delmore Buddy Daye, community development is always top of mind, he is an empathetic leader with a successful background in professional sports having played and coached football at both the university and professional level.
-He also has a proven track record of taking an idea from incubation to success, with the successful launch and scale of two businesses and a non-profit organization.
-He volunteers his time as a member on the Board of Directors for United Way Halifax additionally, He continues to give back through youth football in the north end of Halifax where everything started for him.
-Bradley has 12 years of combined professional coaching and business management experience that being said, everything is guided by the values he lives by, and Bradley lives by Compassion, Community and Love.
+With a deeply rooted history in Nova Scotia, Bradley was born and raised in Halifax and is a community leader, coach and member of the African Nova Scotian community.
+As the Grandson of Delmore Buddy Daye, Bradley is intrinsically grounded in community development led with empathy.
+Despite a successful career in professional sports – having played and coached football at both the university and professional level – Bradley found his purpose as an architect for value-aligned recruiting.
+His proven track record of taking an idea from incubation to success, sparked the successful launch and scale of two businesses and a non-profit organization.
+By serving on the Board of Directors for United Way Halifax, and supporting youth football in Halifax’s North End, Bradley is always contributing locally to the spaces where everything started for him.
+With 12 years of combined professional coaching and business management experience, Bradley’s work is multi-dimensional and woven with the values that course through his bloodstream: Compassion, Community and Love.

-Matt Thomson is a father, husband and social entrepreneur.
+Co-Founder/CEO, father, husband and social entrepreneur

 Having grown up in the beautiful Eastern Townships of Quebec, he met the love of his life while attending Mount Allison University in New Brunswick.
 Now, he’s happy to call Nova Scotia home proudly wearing the “here-by-choice” badge.
 Constantly learning from teachers that surround him, including his kids, wife, parents, friends and mentors, Matt’s grateful for the wisdom and inspiration he is exposed to.
-Living with a passion for joy, fulfillment, determination and love, Matt brings his authentic self to all that he does.
-With the life-purpose of leading courageously toward love, his leadership journey has always been rooted in empathy and collaboration, whether throughout his football career, professional career, entrepreneurial career or parenting/fatherhood journey.
+Living with a passion for joy, fulfillment and love, Matt brings his authentic self to all that he does.
+With the life-purpose of leading courageously toward love, his leadership journey has always been rooted in empathy and collaboration, whether throughout his football career, professional career, entrepreneurial career or fatherhood journey.
 Finally, Matt strives to reflect and honour his values which are to: Amplify, Inspire and Transform.

 Senior People Officer

+Originally from Antigonish, NS, Robynne has spent the majority of her career supporting organizations in developing strong, effective, and rewarding employment practices.
+Working with both start-ups and global organizations, she prides herself on championing progressive people-focused programs and bias-free workplace policies, while tailoring those strategies for success regardless of the industry.
 Her passion for human dynamics was sparked through business ethics and social structure courses at St.FX where she majored in leadership in management and minored with sociology.
 Her enthusiasm for learning and challenging perspectives is a key driver for her interests in organizational cultures.
 She believes that empathy, creativity, and humour are key ingredients for success both personally and professionally.

-Communications and Community Navigator
+Communications & Community Navigator